-It would take months to get through the incredible abundance of things to see and do in Chile.
-Between the number of restaurants featuring delectable Chilean cuisine, museums, parks, architecture, shopping, and more— you will find your days filled with endless chances to explore.
+With the abundance of incredible things to do and see in Chile, there’s never a dull moment.
+Between the number of restaurants, museums, parks, architecture, shopping, and more – each day will be filled with endless opportunities to explore.

-The eclectic neighborhood personalities make the barrios a wonderful place to explore as well.
-From the historic barrio of Bellavista to beautiful Paris-Londres, each neighborhood possesses a different flavor and beautiful examples of Chilean architecture.
+The eclectic neighborhoods of Santiago make the barrios wonderful places to explore as well.
+From the historic barrio of Bellavista to the beautiful Paris-Londres, each neighborhood possesses a different flavor and are great examples of Chile’s unique culture.

-Those entering by car or bus will not have to pay the fee.
-If entering on the Autopista Central, make sure to have a TAG or a day pass that can be purchased at many service stations.
-Santiago has bus connections to almost every major destination on the continent.
+Those entering Santiago by car or bus will not have to pay the fee.
+If entering on the Autopista Central, make sure to have a TAG or day pass on hand that can be purchased at many service stations in the area.